Critique of Practical Reason: Dialectic: Chapter One

-Pure reason, in both its theoretical and practical forms, faces a fundamental problem.
-Most things in the phenomenal realm of experience are conditional (i.e. they depend on something else) but pure reason always seeks for the unconditional.
-The problem is that the unconditional, according to Kant, is only to be found in the noumenal world.
-Pure reason, when it attempts to reach beyond its limits into the unconditional realm of the noumenon is bound to fail and the result is the creation of antinomies of reason.
+Pure reason, in both its theoretical and practical forms, faces the fundamental problem that things in the phenomenal realm of experience are conditional (i.e. they depend on something else) but pure reason always seeks for the unconditional.
+The solution to this is that the unconditional, according to Kant, is only to be found in the noumenal world.
+Pure theoretic reason, when it attempts to reach beyond its limits into the unconditional is bound to fail and the result is the creation of antinomies of reason.

 Antinomies are conflicting statements both of which appear to be validated by reason.
 Kant exposed several such antinomies of speculative reason in the first Critique.
 In the second Critique, he finds an antinomy of pure practical reason whose resolution is necessary in order to further our knowledge.

 In this case, the antinomy consists in the fact that the object of pure practical reason must be the highest good (Summum bonum).
 Good actions depend on the highest good to make them worthwhile.
 However, assuming the existence of a highest good leads to paradox and assuming the non-existence of a highest good also leads to paradox.

 Dialectic: Chapter Two

 Kant posits two different senses of "the highest good."
-On one sense, it refers to that which is always good and which is required for all other goods.
+On one sense (the supreme), it refers to that which is always good and which is required for all other goods.
 This sense is equivalent to "dutifulness".
-In another sense, it refers to the best of good states, even if part of that state is only contingently good.
+In another sense (the perfect), it refers to the best of good states, even if part of that state is only contingently good.
 In this latter sense, the highest good combines virtuousness with happiness.

 The highest good is the object of pure practical reason, so we cannot use the latter unless we believe that the former is achievable.
 However, virtue obviously does not necessarily lead to happiness in this world and vice versa.
 To aim at one is not to aim at the other and it seems to be a matter of chance whether the rest of the world will fill in the gap by rewarding us for our virtuous behavior.

 But Kant's solution is to point out that we do not only exist phenomenally but also noumenally.
 Though we may not be rewarded with happiness in the phenomenal world, we may still be rewarded in an afterlife which can be posited as existing in the noumenal world.
 Since it is pure practical reason, and not just the maxims of impure desire-based practical reason, which demands the existence of such an afterlife, immortality, union with God and so on, then these things must be necessary for the faculty of reason as a whole and therefore they command assent.